turingschool/mod-0-curriculum/session3/index.md

 We can use `rm` to remove a file, but we use a different command when we're removing a directory.
 Since a directory could potentially contain other files and directories inside of it, we use `rm -r` which stands for remove recursively, or go inside this directory and remove everything inside of it as well.

 In order to remove a directory, you must be OUTSIDE of that directory.
-For example, if I'm inside the `book_projects` directory and I want to remove it, I first need to get out of it using `cd ..`, then use the `rm -r book_projects`:
+For example, if I'm inside a `books` directory and I want to remove it, I first need to get out of it using `cd ..`, then use the `rm -r books`:

 ```
-rwarbelow~/essays/book_projects$ cd ..
+rwarbelow~/latest_projects/books$ cd ..
-rwarbelow~/essays$ rm -r book_projects
+rwarbelow~/latest_projects$ rm -r books
 ```

-Now when I type `ls`, I will no longer see `book_projects` listed.
+Now when I type `ls`, I will no longer see `books` listed.

 <div class="try-it">
   <h3>Try It: Removing files (rm) and directories (rm -r)</h3>